Postdoctoral Researcher Opportunity

 Duration: 1-2 years starting fall 2018

-The Computer Systems Laboratory at Cornell seeks a postdoctoral researcher to help launch a new project to design a new kind of continuously reconfigurable machine.
-The project spans computer architecture, compilers, and programming languages research.
+The Computer Systems Laboratory at Cornell seeks a postdoctoral researcher to help launch a new project to develop an open-source on-chip network generator for cache-coherent memory systems.
+The project spans computer architecture and VLSI design.

 The position starts in the fall semester of 2018 and lasts for one or two years, depending on the candidate’s preference.
-The postdoc will work with the PIs and students to define the research direction, build the system, release open-source hardware and software, and write papers for top-tier architecture and PL conferences.
+The postdoc will work with the PI and students to define the research direction, develop the framework, release the framework as an open-source project, and write papers for relevant conferences.
 This is a leadership role; there will be opportunities to mentor students and to give talks at companies and other universities.
+Cornell's Office of Postdoctoral Studies provides significant support to ensure post-docs are successful in meeting their career goals.

 We take diversity and inclusion seriously.
 Cornell is a recognized employer and educator valuing AA/EEO, Protected Veterans, and Individuals with Disabilities.